Career Timeline of Dansby Swanson: Major Achievements and Milestones

 From career breakthroughs to professional milestones, explore how Dansby Swanson made an impact.

 James Dansby Swanson is a professional baseball shortstop currently playing for the Chicago Cubs in MLB.
-He was drafted first overall by the Arizona Diamondbacks in 2015.
-He previously played for the Atlanta Braves before joining the Cubs.
+Previously, he played for the Atlanta Braves.
+He was drafted first overall by the Arizona Diamondbacks in the 2015 MLB Draft, marking a significant point in his career trajectory.
+Swanson's career is characterized by his performance as a shortstop at the major league level.

 2012: Drafted by Colorado Rockies

-In 2012, Dansby Swanson was selected by the Colorado Rockies in the 38th round of the MLB Draft but chose to play college baseball for Vanderbilt.
+In 2012, Dansby Swanson was drafted by the Colorado Rockies in the 38th round of the MLB Draft, but chose not to sign, opting to play college baseball for Vanderbilt.

 2014: College World Series Most Outstanding Player

-In 2014, Dansby Swanson was named the College World Series Most Outstanding Player after the Vanderbilt Commodores won their first national championship.
+In 2014, Dansby Swanson was named the College World Series Most Outstanding Player, after his team, the Vanderbilt Commodores, won their first national championship.

 August 13, 2015: Professional Debut

-On August 13, 2015, Dansby Swanson made his professional debut for the Low-A Hillsboro Hops, going 0-for-2 with two strikeouts, a walk, and a run.
+On August 13, 2015, Dansby Swanson made his professional debut for the Low-A Hillsboro Hops.

 December 9, 2015: Traded to Atlanta Braves

-On December 9, 2015, Dansby Swanson was traded to the Atlanta Braves along with Ender Inciarte and Aaron Blair in exchange for Shelby Miller and Gabe Speier.
+On December 9, 2015, Dansby Swanson, along with Ender Inciarte and Aaron Blair, was traded by the Diamondbacks to the Atlanta Braves for Shelby Miller and Gabe Speier.

 In 2015, Dansby Swanson was selected first overall by the Arizona Diamondbacks in the MLB Draft.